 How to optimise your YouTube video for maximum views

-At the end of the day, you’ll want to make sure that your video length corresponds to your competitors and the content type.
+At the end of the day, you’ll want to ensure that your video length corresponds to your competitors and the content type.
 If someone is looking for a product review or a how-to guide, for example, they’ll expect a longer and more detailed video compared to explainer videos or promos.

 As with all other types of SEO, keyword research is crucial for getting your content seen on YouTube.

 To start, type a word/phrase related to your business into the search bar and you’ll see a range of suggestions that people commonly search for.
 These make great keywords!
-You can also study your competitors’ videos and other authorities in your niche, breaking down the keywords used (look at the title, description, and tags), or use the same keyword research tools you would with SEO and PPC.
+You can also study your competitors’ videos and other authorities in your niche, breaking down the keywords used (look at the title, description, and tags) or use the same keyword research tools you would start with SEO and PPC.

 Much like the title of a website, a video title is crucial to convince users to click.
-The balance here can be tricky: you want something that is interesting enough that viewers will choose to spend their valuable time watching your video without resorting to clickbait.
+The balance here can be tricky: you want something interesting enough that viewers will choose to spend their valuable time watching your video without resorting to clickbait.

 Not only does your description help users understand what your video is all about, but it also helps search engines understand whether or not it meets a user’s needs.